fiddlecube/fiddlecube-sdk/README.md

-# FiddleCube - Generate golden evaluation datasets for RAG
+# FiddleCube - Generate ideal question-answers for testing RAG
-FiddleCube generates a golden dataset to evaluate your LLM.
-Test the LLM with the golden dataset before pushing any prompt or RAG upgrades.
+FiddleCube generates an ideal question-answer dataset for testing your LLM.
+Run tests on this dataset before pushing any prompt or RAG upgrades.
 Jump to: [Ensuring diversity and correctness](ensuring-diversity-and-correctness)

 ## Quickstart